TobinCavanaugh/sstr/README.md

 #### Why not to use `sstr.h`
 1. Limited stack size: `sstr.h` cannot take into account the space remaining in the stack, so irresponsible use can cause a stack overflow.
+2. You have a compiler that cannot do statement expressions.

 #### Hello World Example:
 ```C